 Introduction

-Improvement #9 of the PDP 3.0 initiative primarily aims to provide further guidance on the appeals process under Section 3.7 of the GNSO Working Group Guidelines, which forms Annex I of the GNSO Operating Procedures.
-To date, few Section 3.7 appeals have been filed during the deliberation of GNSO Policy Development Process (“PDP”) Working Groups (“WGs”); notable instances are the IGO-INGO Access to Curative Rights Protection Mechanisms PDP WG (“IGO-INGO PDP WG”) and the Review of All Rights Protection Mechanisms PDP WG (“RPM PDP WG”).
-Due to the lack of detailed guidance, the GNSO’s experiences with Section 3.7 appeals were mostly long and counter-productive, taking excessive amounts of time and energy from all parties involved.
+Improvement #9 of the PDP 3.0 initiative primarily aims to provide further guidance on the process (formerly called ‘appeals process’) under Section 3.7 of the GNSO Working Group Guidelines, which forms Annex I of the GNSO Operating Procedures.
+To date, few Section 3.7 processes have been filed during the deliberation of GNSO Policy Development Process (“PDP”) Working Groups (“WGs”); notable instances are the IGO-INGO Access to Curative Rights Protection Mechanisms PDP WG (“IGO-INGO PDP WG”) and the Review of All Rights Protection Mechanisms PDP WG (“RPM PDP WG”).
+Due to the lack of detailed guidance, the GNSO’s experiences with Section 3.7 processes were mostly long and counter-productive, taking excessive amounts of time and energy from all parties involved.

-The implementation plan for Improvement #9 aims to enable a GNSO PDP WG to move forward more efficiently during and after the appeal process.
-The implementation plan seeks to clarify that a Section 3.7 appeal does not stop ongoing work in a WG according to its timeline and work plan.
-The implementation plan also seeks to provide further details in relation to the appeal process, but at the same time discourage any litigiousness.
+The implementation plan for Improvement #9 aims to enable a GNSO PDP WG to move forward more efficiently during and after the process.
+The implementation plan seeks to clarify that a Section 3.7 process does not stop ongoing work in a WG according to its timeline and work plan.
+The implementation plan also seeks to provide further details in relation to the process, but at the same time discourage any litigiousness.

-To facilitate the implementation of Improvement #9, staff collaborated with a small team of current and former Councilors and developed this paper, which draws on “lessons learned” from previous GNSO experiences with Section 3.7 appeals.
-It first summarises the issues and problems that the GNSO has encountered when conducting Section 3.7 appeal proceedings.
-Following the problem statement, this paper then includes detailed suggestions to improve the appeal process, as well as proposed revisions to the relevant language in the GNSO Working Group Guidelines.
-In addition, this paper notes the difference between the appeal process in Section 3.7 and the challenge mechanism in Section 3.6 regarding consensus designation.
+To facilitate the implementation of Improvement #9, staff collaborated with a small team of current and former Councilors and developed this paper, which draws on “lessons learned” from previous GNSO experiences with Section 3.7 processes.
+It first summarises the issues and problems that the GNSO has encountered when conducting Section 3.7 processes.
+Following the problem statement, this paper then includes detailed suggestions to improve the process, as well as proposed revisions to the relevant language in the GNSO Working Group Guidelines.
+In addition, this paper notes the difference between the process in Section 3.7 and the challenge mechanism in Section 3.6 regarding consensus designation.

-The GNSO Council may use this paper as a starting point to further develop materials to assist working group leaders and members, as well as the GNSO Council to effectively handle Section 3.7 appeals in the future.
+The GNSO Council may use this paper as a starting point to further develop materials to assist working group leaders and members, as well as the GNSO Council to effectively handle Section 3.7 processes in the future.

 1. What is Section 3.7